aplteam/Tatin/docs/PublishingPackages.md

 * Take the data and convert it to a different format
 * Delete rows from `Credential.csv` that share a group name with `Credentials.txt`
-* Add the data to `Credentials.cvs`
+* Create a Salt for any API key in `Credentials.txt`
+* Convert every API-key and its Salt into a hash and add them together with the according group name to `Credentials.csv`
-* Delete the file `Credentials.txt`.
+* Delete the file `Credentials.txt`

-The format of the file `Credentials.csv` is this:
+The format of the file `Credentials.csv` is:

 ```
-<group-name<,<api-key-hash>,<salt>
+<group-name>,<api-key-hash>,<salt>
 *,<api-key-hash>,<salt>
 *
 ```

-* In the first case, anybody who provides the API key the hash was produced from, can publish packages for that group.
+* In the first case, anybody who provides the API key the hash was produced from can publish packages for that group.
-* In the second case, the password the hash was created from, is a kind of master password: it allows the creation of packages with _any_ group name.
+* In the second case, the password the hash was created from is a kind of master password: it allows the creation of packages with _any_ group name.
 * The third case means that no API key is required for any (remaining) group(s).

 The different scenarios can be mixed: